 The steps in the three-finger catch drill are:

 - Take the catcher’s stance – Have the catcher get set up behind the plate.
-They should have no glove and be in a toes forward stance.
-Using the barehand gives the player a better feel for the ball and allows them to concentrate on closing the fingers around the ball as it enters the mitt.
+They should have no glove and be in a toes-forward stance.
+Using the barehand gives the player a better feel for the ball and allows them to concentrate on closing their fingers around the ball as it enters the mitt.

 - Toss tennis balls to the catcher – Lightly toss the ball to the catcher and force them to catch using only the three fingers indicated.
 This drill’s main trick is tracking and closing the fingers as the ball comes into the area.
 This level can be increased as needed to help the catcher progress.

 - Grasp the ball – After the catch, hold on to the ball for a few extra seconds.
 The squeeze will prepare them for moving up to using the mitt.
 It also aids in what catchers call framing the pitch, which will come later.

 - Advance as needed – This drill is so great because it can be adapted for any skill level.
 It starts with something soft and manageable, but smaller and odd-shaped balls can be added to test the grip.

 The Ninja Receiving Drill for Youth Catchers